 We can now add items to our Field Set by using the fields provided in the tool bar on the right.
 To ensure the fields are added to the field set, you’ll want to click and drag the field within the field set box, rather than the form as a whole.
 You can be sure you are adding to the field set by dragging the field and dropping it above the ‘Add Another…’ link.

 “Save” and “Publish” your form, then click to “Preview” it to see how your Field Set works:

 You will see the ‘Duplicate Action’ text listed on the form, in this case “Add Another Volunteer”.
 When you click this, the field set will be duplicated, allowing you to register another volunteer through the same form:

 If another field set is added accidentally, it can be removed using the trash icon next to the name of the field set.

 Here’s a quick video demonstration:

 - Person Field Set – A Person Field Set is specific to a person which cannot be used for other items such as meals, books, etc. This field set is great for collecting information for registrations or tickets that need to be limited.
-As an example, a concert or youth retreat that has a maximum number of registrants set at 50 because of venue or chaperone limitations.
-To add a person field set, you will click and drag the field onto your form.
+As an example, you would use Person Field Set if you were preparing for a concert or youth retreat that has a maximum number of registrants set at 50 because of venue or chaperone limitations.
+To add a Person Field Set, you will click and drag the field onto your form.
 Once you’ve done this, you will see the settings box:

-Count Towards Total Registrations: when this box is checked, this field set will be applied towards the total registrations as set under Form Properties.
+Count Towards Total Registrations: When this box is checked, this field set will be applied toward the total registrations as set under Form Properties.

-Can be Duplicated: when this box is checked, the field set will be allowed to duplicate to submit more than one registration within the one form submission.
+Can be Duplicated: When this box is checked, the field set will be allowed to duplicate to submit multiple registrations within a single form submission.